 In the last ten years a number of closed macroeconomic models using an agent-based approach have been developed (see, e.g., Gintis (2007); Dosi et al. (2010); Delli Gatti et al. (2010); Ashraf et al. (2011); Raberto et al. (2012); Wolf et al. (2012)).
 Several of these agent-based macroeconomic models have shown the importance of the approach for economic policy design.
-For example, the effect of labor market integration policies on the convergence of regions has been analyzed by Dawid et al. (2012a) and in Dawid et al. (2013)the effectiveness of human capital and technology policies as instruments of cohesion policy have been compared.
+For example, the effect of labor market integration policies on the convergence of regions has been analyzed by Dawid et al. (2012a) and in Dawid et al. (2014) the effectiveness of human capital and technology policies as instruments of cohesion policy have been compared.
 Dosi et al. (2010) have looked into the (long run) effects of policies aiming at the strengthening of demand and of policies facilitating the speed of technological change as well the interaction of these polices.
 Monetary policies are addressed in Ashraf et al. (2013) or Arifovic et al. (2012), whereas regulatory issues relating to credit and financial markets have been analyzed by Delli Gatti et al. (2010) or Ashraf et al. (2011) within agent-based macroeconomic models.
-We differ from the existing agent-based macroeconomic models as our set-up jointly features a spatial dimension and technology adoption by firms which is complementary to an evolving stock of specific skills within a firm.
+A distinctive feature of our approach relative to existing agent-based macroeconomic models is that it jointly features a spatial dimension and technology adoption by firms which is complementary to an evolving stock of specific skills within a firm.